On the Jacobs-de Leeuw-Glicksberg decomposition for representations of semigroups: The almost weakly stable part of the JdLG-decomposition

-\begin{example} We now recall \cite[Example 4.3]{klawe1980dimensions} to give an example showing that Lemma \ref{MeanCharacerizationOfAWS} does not necessarily hold if $W(S)$ only admits a left-invariant mean and not a bi-invariant mean.
+\begin{example} We now recall \cite[Example 4.3]{klawe1980dimensions} to show that Lemma \ref{MeanCharacerizationOfAWS} does not necessarily hold if $W(S)$ only admits a left-invariant mean and not a bi-invariant mean.
 This example will also show that Theorem \ref{EquivalentCharacterizationsOfAWSWhenAmenable} does not necessarily hold if $S$ is a left-amenable subsemigroup of an amenable group that is not right amenable.